mmarquee/ui-automation/README.md

 # Current supported controls

+The controls that have been implemented reflect the requirements for automating the applications that we are testing ourselves, so some controls have not been implemented, or only partially.
 The currently supported controls are ...

 * Button
 * CheckBox